htr2b/CENG311_Project/README.md

 ## License

 This project was developed for academic purposes as part of the CENG311 course.
-(Add license details here if applicable.)